Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

 As a result, the full-featured account capable of signing transactions will be created.

+**Warning:** Wallet is a critical part of your node.
+It is better to create its file in a safe and protected location.
+Don’t forget to backup your wallet’s file.
+It’s recommended to remove the seed from the configuration file immediately after the start of the node.
+If an attacker gains access to the seed string, he will have access to your funds on all your addresses!

 ## Creating Wallet Using Existing Seed <a id="existing-seed"></a>

 If you already have a seed, then input the following parameters in the `wallet` section of [node's configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf):